Softwire/LochNessBuilder/README.md

 ### Setup Methods

-Please examine the XML docs for full details.
+Please examine the XML docs in your IDE for full details.
 However, in simplified form, we have:

 * ##### `With()`
   * Sets a property to a value.